-The Real Estate Division is responsible for acquisition of all property for the County, including the Constitutional Officers.
+The Real Estate Division is responsible for acquisition of all property, including easement rights, for the County, including Constitutional Officers.
 These may include transportation, drainage, utilities, parks, library, fire stations, and other county facilities.
-Generally, any land or easement needs for County government operations.
 Staff acquires property utilizing various channels including dedication, condemnation, gift, exchange, purchase of fee simple, and purchase of easement.

 Related Statutes and Ordinances